wonderwhy-er/DesktopCommanderMCP

 edit_block

-Apply surgical text replacements to files.
+Apply surgical edits to files.

 BEST PRACTICE: Make multiple small, focused edits rather than one large edit.